 My genres of music: Rock, Punk, Blues, Heavy Metal.

-Based on the above, these is the order I would have recommended myself to learn all guitar scales I need:
+Based on the above, this is the order I would have recommended myself to learn all the guitar scales I need:

 - Minor pentatonic (so that I could improvise in all minor keys)

 - Major pentatonic (so that I could improvise in all major keys)